 For years I used tacky glue, but now I prefer liquid glue, like this Staples brand.

 After applying the glue, then simply adhere to your frame.

 If your frame has pre-drilled holes, then mark their location so you can reinsert eye screws for hanging.

 Use your drill to pre-drill if necessary and screw in two eye screws on opposite sides of the frame.
 I usually place them about a quarter to one third of the way down the side of the frame.

 Run the hanging wire (available at the hardware store) through the eye screw once (1), then through it again (2), pull tight (3), then wrap the end of the wire around the part that will be doing the hanging for you.

 And you’re ready to hang.
 My “Grandma Moses” looks nice in a simple black frame, doesn’t it?
-(Available in my Vintage Blog Shop soon for $32.00.)
+SOLD for $45.00 at the Shaker Christmas Craft Fair 2017.

 This frame, holding a vintage atlas map of Africa, required no painting.

 Nor did this patriotic book plate.